Analysis by Dr Lorenc Gordani

 First, based on the concessionary agreement, we have a (hyper)“regulated” long-term partnership among the private and the public authorities (Albania).

 Notwithstanding, some changes occur with the ongoing long-term partnership, but the return of the investment must be guaranteed.
-To fulfil each, in hydropower field in Albania, the remuneration is not made with a fixed tariff but determines every year due to the production (based on rainfalls).
+To fulfil each, in hydropower field in Albania, the remuneration is not made with a fixed tariff but determined every year due to the production (based on rainfalls).

 Then, based on the above, it is necessary to identify the sharing of the risks.
 The ones can be grouped on the inability to complete the project, changes during the operation, changes in public policies and regulatory regimes, differently shared among parties.